Home/Blog/Resource consents explained

 Non-complying activity (NC)

-Consent — strong presumption to refuse
+Consent: strong presumption to refuse

 Consent required, but there is a strong statutory presumption against granting it.
 Under Section 104D of the RMA, council can only grant an NC consent if: Test A: the adverse effects on the environment are minor or less; OR Test B: the activity is not contrary to the objectives and policies of the relevant plan.

-• Only one test needs to pass, but both are hard to meet for activities that the plan has specifically sought to avoid — like new dwellings in Very High flood hazard areas.
-Applications are more likely to be publicly notified, meaning neighbours and submitters can oppose the consent.
+• Only one test needs to pass, but both are hard to meet for activities the plan specifically seeks to avoid - like new dwellings in Very High flood hazard areas.

-Typical cost: $15,000–$50,000+ · Timeframe: 3–12 months
+Typical cost: $15,000-$50,000+ (indicative, varies considerably by project) · Timeframe: 3-12 months

 Pr